Valires/er-evaluation/docs/06-data-labeling.rst

 Use Validation Data and Quality Control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Validation data is a subset of the dataset that has already been labeled and is considered to be highly reliable.
 Using validation data can help identify errors and inconsistencies in the labeling process.
 It can also help identify cases where there is disagreement among annotators, and improve the overall accuracy of the labeling process.
-You can also validate the quality of the labeled data through quality control measures, such as reviewing labeled data for obvious errors.
+You can also validate the quality of the labeled data through quality control measures, such as reviewing labeled data for obvious errors and obvious non-matches that may have been introduced by mistake.

 Monitor Inter-Annotator Agreement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^